KristoferMar/Java-Guide/Basics_Java/README.md

 - "Drop to frame" - This step will go back to the beginning of your debugging and variables will not get reinitialised

-<h2>JUnit</h2>
+<h2>Unit/JUnit testcases</h2>

+Unit tests should have a specific naming convension such as
+- Test name should express a specific requirement
+- Test name could include the expected input or state and the expected result for that input or state
+- Test name should be presented as a statement or fact of life that expresses workflows and outputs
+- Test name could include the name of the tested method or class

+An example of this is the following: <br>
+<pre> MethodName_StateUnderTest_ExpectedBehavior </pre>

 - Open source, unit testing framework for Java
 - Set-up input
 - Execute method
 - Test expected output against actual

 In the middle of a debug you can highlight a variable and press "ctrl + shift + i" to view the content/value of that variable without having to do print statements everywhere.